-Some garden designers will recommend spending 5 to 15 per cent of the house value on the garden/landscape, which, in turn, will add a similar, if not larger amount, to the value of your home.
+If you own your property, some garden designers will recommend spending 5 to 15 per cent of the house value on the garden/landscape, which, in turn, will add a similar, if not larger amount, to the value of your home.
 Others talk about allocating at least £100 per square metre of garden, although some will double this figure.

 A totally new garden does cost more than you think, even if you keep some existing features.
 It’s very hard to complete even a small garden with a relatively simple design for less than £6,000 to £7,000 once design fees, materials, plants and employing contractors (which normally amount to at least half the budget) are factored in.

 Most new garden designs cost in excess of £10,000, and that’s for a small garden.
 A suburban garden will probably be in the region of £17,000 to £25,000.
 This might seem a lot, but consider what you might spend on a quality kitchen or bathroom and how much this adds to the value of your home and quality of life.